 About the school.

-I was first given the idea of teaching, by my own ballet teacher in 1989.
-I started to teach in Sawtry on Saturday Mornings for the Community Education.
+Wendy, our Principal, was first given the idea of teaching by her own ballet teacher in 1989.
+She started to teach in Sawtry on Saturday Mornings for the Community Education.
 The opportunity of classes then spread to Huntingdon Community Education.
 The student numbers and amount of classes grew steadily.
-I added to the classes by teaching in my own name at the Hartford Village Hall, Huntingdon.
+She added to the classes by teaching in her own name at the Hartford Village Hall, Huntingdon.
 The old hall was a little run down and was demolished in 1998/99.
 This was a trying time.
 We had to split classes between 2/3 different halls to fit in the hours we required.

-The school has grown during the past 24 years, to have in excess of 250 students and 40 classes a week covering Ballet, Tap, Modern and Jazz.
+The school has grown during the past 30 years, to have in excess of 250 students and 40 classes a week covering Ballet, Tap, Modern and Jazz.
 Vast improvements have had to be made.
-In 1998 I left the shelter of Community Education and started to run my own school completely.
-This meant i could expand the classes and move into the new Hartford Village Hall near Huntingdon, which had improved the facilities, including air conditioning and given me the perfect main base for the school.
-However, over the last few years I had to expand and utilise more local halls.
+In 1998 Wendy left the shelter of Community Education and started to run her own school independently.
+This meant she could expand the classes and move into the newly built Hartford Village Hall near Huntingdon, which had improved facilities, including air conditioning and given her the perfect main base for the school.
+However, over the last few years she had to expand and utilise more local halls.
 Classes were also run from the Medway Centre and St. Mary's Church Hall in Huntingdon and the Old School Hall in Sawtry.

 Students have been entered for Royal Academy of Dancing and Imperial Society of Teachers of Dancing exams every year since 1990.
 The school's

 exceptional pass rate with both societies continues to keep the work at the very best of standards.

 We had also been involved in pantomime for some years and performed dance displays at the end of term, which always received great support.
 So in 1997